 Inefficient use of fertilisers leads to the accumulation of nutrients in areas of intense agricultural activities and can cause serious environmental problems in these areas and beyond.
 Those problems stem from the disturbance of natural mineral cycles, partly resulting from the extraction of elements in one location and being applied elsewhere.
 Furthermore, the production of fertilizers consumes natural resources, such as energy, water, and non-renewable mineral resources that contain necessary elements.

-Over the last 5 years, the RECARE project applied a transdisciplinary approach, actively integrating and advancing knowledge of stakeholders and scientists in 17 case studies, to identify and develop effective measures for improved soil protection in Europe.
+from 2013 until 2018, the RECARE project applied a transdisciplinary approach, actively integrating and advancing knowledge of stakeholders and scientists in 17 case studies, to identify and develop effective measures for improved soil protection in Europe.
 Ecologic Institute developed policy briefs on the topics "Soil Sealing and Land Take", "Subsoil compaction" and "Remediating Historical Soil Contamination, as well as co-wrote the brochure with the most important project findings.
 The policy briefs and the project brochure are available for download.

 Fertile land areas to produce agricultural and forestry products are globally only available in a limited amount.
 The land footprint is a suitable indicator in order to assist the analysis of global land use related to consumption of a country or region and to monitor land use.
 Within this study a review of land flow studies and accounting methodologies is undertaken in order to elaborate recommendation for the methodology of future land footprint calculations.
 However, the land footprint is as an area-based indicator and unable to illustrate a large number of land-related environmental issues.
 The project therefore also provides an overview and discussion on possible environmental impact oriented indicators.
 Finally, the project team undertakes a calculation of possible indicators for the case of Germany based on the developed recommendations.